aceross/bias-accuracy-tradeoff-demo/docs/monitoring_plan_template.md

 - **Tables** for recurring evaluation and response planning
 - A **change log** for edit accountability

-For each table, add one row per monitored metric, trigger condition, or responsible party.
+Add one row per monitored metric, trigger condition, or responsible party for each table.
 Fields marked with “[e.g.]” are illustrative and should be replaced.

 ---